“And what does the Lord require of you?

 Dedicated to compassion, nurtured through community, challenged through critical analysis, and centered on Christ, Scholars complete a minimum of 50 hours of service with a local faith-based organization in addition to 50 hours of intentional faith development each semester.
 Supported by local practitioners and educators, Scholars are encouraged to mature into Christlike servants of their communities, both locally and globally.

-Each year, Scholars are selected to join the program through an application and interview process conducted during the year prior to their matriculation at Carson-Newman.
+Dedicated to compassion, nurtured through community, challenged through critical analysis, and each year, Scholars are selected to join the program through an application and interview process conducted during the year prior to their matriculation at Carson-Newman.
 Interested students can apply by clicking on the “Apply Now” hyperlink at the top of this page.

 For more information, contact Dave McNeely, Program Coordinator, at firstname.lastname@example.org or 865-471-4460.